The Ultimate Switzerland Road Trip Itinerary for 2 Weeks

 Altstadt is brimming with museums and historic buildings while the city also boasts a number of scenic vantage points and gorgeous gardens.

-One day is the perfect amount of time to explore Zurich, however, you could always extend your 2 weeks in Switzerland with a few extra nights tapped onto the start or end of the road trip.
+Spending one day in Zurich is the perfect amount of time to see the best of the city, however, you could always extend your 2 weeks in Switzerland with a few extra nights tapped onto the start or end of the road trip.

 Where to stay in Zurich